almahmudbd/mtim.github.io/ruqyah/quranasacure.md

 ##Methods of Ruqyah

+###A Summary of the Methods of Ruqyah

-1. Ruqyah alone.
+1. Reading alone.
-2. Ruqyah and blowing with dry air.
+2. Reading and blowing with dry air.
-3. Ruqyah with spittle.
+3. Reading and blowing with spittle.
 4. Reading into the hands and wiping over the body, without blowing.
 5. Reading and placing the hand on to the place of pain.
 6. Reading and blowing and wiping the hand over the body.